The Role of Minerals In Preventing and Treating Sheep Illnesses - Countryside Network

 Lambs born deficient in some minerals may not thrive and may even die before reaching maturity.

-Selenium and copper deficiency can lead to weak lambs for different reasons: Low selenium is associated with white muscle disease and weakness, while low copper is associated with poor nerve function and “swayback disease.”
-If lambs survive (usually after much intervention from the shepherd), they may grow poorly and can even die spontaneously from things like copper deficiency.
+Copper and selenium deficiency can lead to weak lambs for different reasons: Low selenium is associated with white muscle disease and weakness, while low copper is associated with poor nerve function and “swayback disease.”
+If lambs survive (usually after much intervention from the shepherd), they may grow poorly and can even die spontaneously from things like a copper deficiency.

 Selenium also relates closely to immune function and fertility and acts as an antioxidant (important in protecting red blood cells) so it’s important during more than just lambing.
 For immune health, copper is important throughout life affecting the ability of the body to use iron (and therefore make hemoglobin in the blood) for preventing sheep illnesses, wool production, bone growth and reproductive health.